tryin2bdeveloper/Devops_Group5/usecases/usecase-31.md

 ### MAIN SUCCESS SCENARIO
 The request for district-level data is made.
 The system gathers district population figures.
-The system is sorted and presented for database analysis.
+The system is sorted and presented for database analysis of develop.

 ### EXTENSIONS
 Data requested by the analyst does not exist.